chbrown/typing-evaluation/README.md

 ### Run the containers

-We'll use a stock PostgreSQL 9.4, but open it up to localhost connections in case we want to get a database dump later:
+We'll use a stock PostgreSQL 9.4, and name it `db`:

-    docker run -d --name db -p 127.0.0.1:5432:5432 postgres:9.4
+    docker run -d --name db postgres:9.4

-Next, we'll configure nginx.

-If you have an SSL/TLS key and certificate, put them into `/etc/nginx/certs/` on the droplet:
+Before starting nginx, if you have an SSL/TLS key and certificate, put them into `/etc/nginx/certs/` on the droplet:

     docker-machine ssh typing-evaluation 'mkdir -p /etc/nginx/certs/'
     cat typingexperiment.com.key | docker-machine ssh typing-evaluation 'cat - > /etc/nginx/certs/typingexperiment.com.key'